ProSpect: Prompt Spectrum for Attribute-Aware Personalization of Diffusion Models: Method

-Text Inversion (TI) aims to obtain the textual token embedding of an image set within the $\TIspace$ space.
-Our goal is to extend TI to $\STIspace$ to extract a set of textual token embeddings from an input image.
-To achieve this, we present \sysname, a method that maps an image to a collection of corresponding textual token embeddings.
+We aim to extend TI~\cite{gal2022TI} to $\STIspace$ by extracting a \emph{set} of textual token embeddings from an input image.
+To achieve this goal, we present \sysname, a method that maps an image to a collection of corresponding textual token embeddings.
 The TI loss of LDM in $\TIspace$ space is formulated as:

-where $p_\theta$ is a learnable vector denoting the token embedding and, $z \sim E(x),\epsilon \sim \mathcal{N}(0, 1)$.
+where $p_\theta$ is a learnable vector denoting the token embedding and $z \sim E(x),\epsilon \sim \mathcal{N}(0, 1)$.
 Similarly, the \sysname loss of LDM in $\STIspace$ space is formulated as:

 where $p_i=P(t)$ is a learnable vector represents the token embedding of stage $i$, and $P=\left[p_1,p_2,...,p_n\right]$ is the set of textual token embeddings in $\STIspace$ space.